maelys-mcardle/adventure-web/README.md

 ## Installation

 Make sure [NodeJS](https://nodejs.org/) and [Git](https://git-scm.com/) are
 installed.
-To retrieve the code and start developing, run the following in a command-line prompt:
+To install, run the following in a command-line prompt:

 ```sh
 # Download the source code.